sonata-project/SonataAdminBundle/Resources/doc/reference/templates.rst

 * list : the template to use for the list action
 * show : the template to use for the show action
 * edit : the template to use for the edit and create action
+* history : the template to use for the history / audit action

 The default values will be set only if the ``Admin::setTemplates`` is not called by the Container.